VRU-intention/casr/readme.txt

 You need to run 'sh extract_images.sh' for generating the images from videos.
 It need several hundred gigabit space. run the script of view.py to extact the sequeces of cyclists.
 For example: 'python2 view.py --dataset casr --track_number 0', see the view.py for more information.

+Please cite our arxiv paper if you use our dataset and code.

+@article{zhijie2019intention,
+  title={Intention Recognition of Pedestrians and Cyclists by 2D Pose Estimation}, author={Zhijie Fang, Antonio M. López}, journal={arXiv:1910.03858}, year={2019}
+}